Harsh97x/microsoft-website-clone/README.md

 # Microsoft website clone

-This is quick and simple clone of a Microsoft website made by using HTML & CSS by following TraversyMedia youtube tutorial.
+This is quick and simple clone of a Microsoft website made by using HTML & CSS by following <a href = "https://www.youtube.com/c/TraversyMedia" target = "_blank">Traversy Media's </a> youtube tutorial.
 ## Demo

 Insert gif or link to demo